crcollins/chemtools-webapp/README.md

 After this key is added nothing else will have to be done.

 _______________________________________________________________________
 API
 ---

 Right now, the API is very minimal, the current access is just enough to give the basic functionality to the entire site.
-These features include: dynamic generation of .gjf, .mol, and .png files for any molecule given the name.
+These features include: dynamic generation of .gjf, .mol2, and .png files for any molecule given the name.

 ### Naming ###